EuBIC/ReproducibleMSGuidelines/guidelines.md

 Description:  The complete RAW data (ie. the mass spectrometer's raw files, such as `RAW` files for Thermo Fisher instruments) of any MS-based study must be deposited in a public repository to ensure reproducibility.
 Fields: all

+Name: The data repository is part of [ProteomeXchange](http://www.proteomexchange.org/)
+Category: Bronze
+Description: The ProteomeXchange Consortium coordinates standard data submission and dissemination guidelines of proteomics data.
+It encourages open data policies in the field of proteomics and guarantees the long-term maintainability of the data.
+Fields:  Proteomics, ProteoGenomics

+Name: Data should be deposited in one of the following repositories: Metabolights, MassIVE
+Category: Silver
+Description: [Metabolights](https://www.ebi.ac.uk/metabolights/) and [MassIVE](https://massive.ucsd.edu) are the two major archives for metabolomics data in the world.
+These two archives implement standard protocols for data submission and dissemination of metabolomics data.
+Fields: Metabolomics

 Name: Experimental design is deposited in a public repository
 Category: Bronze
 Description:  An accompanying file is made available which describes the experimental design in terms of sample id per raw file / isobaric channel, and fraction identifier, as well as any additional factors relevant to the experiment.
 This file should be deposited alongside the data in the public repository or must alternatively be submitted as a supplementary file with the manuscript.This file should indicate factors potentially relevant to batch effects (f.e. machine id, lab id, run date and time).
 If supported, this information should be made available using the repository’s standard method.